CumulusNetworks/docs/content/version/cumulus-linux-321/System-Configuration/Authentication,-Authorization,-and-Accounting/SSH-for-Remote-Access.md

  - /display/CL321/SSH+for+Remote+Access
  - /pages/viewpage.action?pageId=5126749
 pageID: 5126749
+---
----Authentication keys can be generated for securely accessing a Cumulus Linux switch with the ssh-keygen component of the Secure Shell (SSH) protocol.
+Authentication keys can be generated for securely accessing a Cumulus Linux switch with the ssh-keygen component of the Secure Shell (SSH) protocol.
 Cumulus Linux uses the OpenSSH package to provide this functionality.
 The section below covers how to generate a SSH key pair.